Kapiainen/Lauhdutin/Readme.md

 ### Execute stopping bangs

 Stop monitoring the game and execute bangs, if they are enabled and any bangs are defined.
 This can be used if the skin fails to detect that a game is no longer running or if the game was never started.
+If the Session skin is enabled, then that can also be double-clicked to execute stopping bangs.

 ### Start/stop hiding/unhiding/removing games